Sultaana Freeman: Florida lawsuit

 In 2002, Freeman filed a religious discrimination lawsuit against Florida when the state's Department of Highway Safety suspended her license when she refused to be re-photographed without her veil.
 Her legal license was suspended without change in policy or law following the September 11, 2001 attacks.
 Her lawsuit argued that her religious beliefs required her to wear a veil "in front of strangers and unrelated males".
 It also stated that other states allowed photo-free licenses for religious reasons.
 Judge Janet C. Thorpe denied her lawsuit that year, and a state appeals court later upheld Thorpe's ruling.

-It emerged during trial by Assistant Attorney General Jason Vail that pictures of Freeman's uncovered face had already been taken by government authorities in Illinois.
+It emerged during trial by Assistant Attorney General Jason Vail that pictures of Freeman's uncovered face had already been taken by government authorities in Illinois when she was arrested for battering a child.
 In 1998, she and her husband hesitated when medical staff at a hospital asked to examine twin 3-year-old girls, described as in “Muslim attire”, in their foster care.
 Freeman and her husband apparently objected to any examination of the girls on the grounds that any such exam would violate their religious beliefs.
 One of the girls had a broken arm, and both had numerous bruises and marks on their bodies.
 The Freemans did take the girls to the hospital because of their injury.

 The arrest not only resulted in Freeman's mugshot being taken without veil, but also in her conviction for aggravated battery and a sentence of 18 months probation.

 In 1999, Freeman again posed for a police mugshot in connection with her husband's arrest on July 4.
 She was not charged but her husband was later convicted of reckless discharge of a handgun and sentenced to probation.
 Mazen Sukkar, a Lebanese-born immigration attorney, told the Fort Lauderdale Sun-Sentinel: "This is not Muhammad Ali refusing to kill during a war.
 This is one individual who wants to practice her religion and undermine the whole idea of identification."